-- Left shifter controls the front derailleur and chain wheel(s); Right shifter controls the rear derailleur and rear cogset. - The largest/larger rear sprockets on the cogset are the low [speed] gears used for hill climbing and low speed technical riding; the smallest/smaller rear cogs are for cruising and high(er) speed and downhill riding. - For maximum efficiency, best riding experience, and long life, avoid using "crossover" gears, for example: the large front chainring with the large rear cog, OR or the small front chainring with small rear cog.

-NOTE: For good shifting and riding experience, follow these 4 actions:

-- 1) Shift only when pedaling (forward), do not shift when stopped. - 2) Do not use hard, aggressive pedal pressure while changing gears. - 3) Never back pedal when changing gears. - 4) Never force the gear shifting levers.
+- Left shifter controls the front derailleur and chain wheel(s); Right shifter controls the rear derailleur and rear cogset. - The largest/larger rear sprockets on the cogset are the low [speed] gears used for hill climbing and low speed technical riding; the smallest/smaller rear cogs are for cruising and high(er) speed and downhill riding. - NOTE: For good shifting and riding experience, follow these 4 actions: - 1.
+Shift only when pedaling (forward), do not shift when stopped. - 2.
+Do not use hard, aggressive pedal pressure while changing gears. - 3.
+Never back pedal when changing gears. - 4.
+Never force the gear shifting levers.